 The New B2B Buyer is mobile.

-It’s all about the new B2B buyer.
+It’s all about the new B2B buyer and the digital marketing funnel.
 The new generation of business owners and executives don’t care to speak to a salesperson until they’re ready – or almost ready – to buy.
 This new set of buyers expect the same features on their phones as they do on a B2C website – a smooth user experience.
 This younger, tech-savvy user is typically the one performing early research which eventually gets passed on to the CEO, CFO, CMO, CTO, etc. – the executive or owner with the power to make the purchase decision.

 Boston Consulting Group analyzed Google search query trends, surveyed nearly 3200 B2B buyers, and conducted in-depth interviews for this study, in which they learned: